staticjinja/staticjinja/CONTRIBUTING.md

    issue.
 If you want to implement the change yourself (that would be awesome!) then continue...
 2. Fork the repo.
 3. Make your changes, and test them with `tox`.
+Add yourself to AUTHORS.rst if you want.
 4. Push to your fork and submit a pull request agains the `main` branch.
 5. Check that the GitHub Actions CI tests pass.